cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 The ``SSH Key Resource Name`` is a plugin resource, and must be uploaded to the Coopr server before it can be used by workers.
 Coopr will take care of distributing the key to workers that need it.
-A UI for managing resources is coming in the next release.
+A UI for managing resources is coming in a later release.
 Until then, you must use the REST API directly (see :doc:`Plugin Resource API </rest/plugins>`), or use the data upload tool included in the provisioner package.

-For example, assume your key is located at '/keys/openstack/id_rsa' and you want to upload it as a resource named 'coopr'.
+For example, assume your key is located at ``/keys/openstack/id_rsa`` and you want to upload it as a resource named 'coopr'.
 Enter 'coopr' into the ``SSH Key Resource Name``, then upload the resource.
 If you are using Coopr Standalone, run the following command from the unzipped standalone directory: